 Your doctor may also take a sample of your blood and possibly a sample of the fluid inside the pimple.
-A laboratory can test this sample for its bacteria type.
-If bacteria are present, a doctor can prescribe the appropriate antibiotic.
+A laboratory can test this sample for bacteria and, if present, determine the type.
+This allows your doctor to prescribe the appropriate antibiotic.

 In rare cases, the infected area may require surgical drainage to prevent swelling.

 Applying warm, moist compresses to your nose can help to reduce the pain and discomfort associated with the pimple.
 Try using compresses three times per day for 15 to 20 minutes at a time.

 Picking, scratching, or attempting to pop the pimple can make the pore more vulnerable to bacterial infection.
-Allowing the pimple to heal without disrupting it is important to prevent a more serious condition.
+Allowing the pimple to heal without disrupting it will prevent a more serious condition from developing.

 Avoid picking your nose or blowing your nose too hard or too frequently.
 Also avoid using unclean hands to touch your nose.
 This can help prevent irritation to the inside of the nose that could lead to a pimple.